davidhyongae2/school_destrict/README.md

 1. PANDAS, numpy usage.
-2. Dataset read with PANDAS
+2. Dataset read with PANDAS.
 3. Jupyter notebook to display the result of PANDAS dataframe.
 4. Calculate the percentage of reading, math, and overall performance.